 Teagan, then 4, had been riding a water scooter with her dad last fall near the Intracoastal Waterway when they collided with a 34-foot boat.
 The crash jolted Teagan's brain in a way that commonly leads to swelling, often death.
-A police officer raced Tatum to St. Petersburg to join her daughter at the hospital.
+A police officer raced Tatum to St. Petersburg, Florida, to join her daughter at the hospital.
 The rainbow was all she could focus on.

 "That drive seemed like a million miles," a crying Tatum says.
 "I begged God and the universe to engulf Teagan with strength and life."

 Teagan was in a coma when the helicopter landed.
 The pediatric trauma team at Johns Hopkins All Children's Hospital went to work, but with a severe closed head wound known as a diffuse axonal injury, the outcome was uncertain.

 “This isn’t a blow to the head,” says neurosurgeon George Jallo, M.D., medical director of the hospital's Institute for Brain Protection Sciences.
 “It’s when the brain moves back and forth in the skull disrupting the nerve cells and tissue.
 It can lead to swelling and is one of the leading causes of death due to brain injury.”

 Tatum had lost her husband in the accident and now Jallo was outlining Teagan's precarious condition.
 If she lived, she might have cognitive and/or physical disabilities.
 She might be in a vegetative state.
 A full recovery was far from certain.

 “Dr. Jallo did not sugarcoat anything for us and shared with me the best- and worst-case scenarios for Teagan’s recovery,” Tatum recalls, looking down as she relived the moment.